stanidesis/stanleyidesis.com/collections/_posts/2018-08-07-project-management-with-google-sheets.md

 **Menu Not Appearing**

 The menu doesn’t always appear immediately when you copy and open ProSheets for the first time.
 I recommend you refresh your browser a few times until you see ‘ProSheets Menu’ appear in the menu bar.
 If it fails to appear, make a fresh copy of ProSheets and try again.

+**Infinite Upgrade Loop**

+In the first iteration of V1.1, some of you may have been caught in an infinite upgrade loop (whoops!).
+I have fixed this issue and Version 1.1 no longer checks for upgrades.

 <span id="customize-prosheets-cta"></span>